Top 10 U2 Songs

 Given his famous dislike for capitalism, it was a curious choice for Bono to allow Vertigo to soundtrack one of Apple’s iconic iPod silhouette adverts.
 If being generous, rather than the band selling out you can view this as part of their wish for Vertigo to get as big an audience as possible, fuelled by the belief that it’s a song that gets better and better each time you hear it.
 Regardless of whether or not you believe this explanation, it is impossible to deny that a rock song as monumentally huge as this doesn’t deserve a massive audience.

-It seems Bono’s plan paid off since the track was a big hit worldwide.
-It’s not surprising the song did so well, it’s a broad and brilliant track, full of exceptional guitar riffs, stunning chops and, thanks to the song’s Spanish elements, some great opportunities for audience participation.
+It seems Bono’s plan paid off, as the track became a worldwide hit.
+It’s not surprising the song did so well, it’s a broad and brilliant track, full of exceptional guitar riffs, stunning chops, and, thanks to the song’s Spanish elements, some great opportunities for audience participation.

 The song’s titular Vertigo could refer to either a bad nightclub or a sort of limbo, but when the chords are this electric, who has time to concentrate on lyrics?
 The song’s music video depicts the band performing in a desert with some kind of jet stream shooting out of them.
-This is the perfect image to accompany this track, summing up its incessant and thunderous dynamism.
+This is the perfect image to accompany this track, capturing its incessant, thunderous dynamism.

 # 3 – Beautiful Day

 This is one of the band’s most iconic songs, and easily the most popular track amongst the general public.
-As the title suggests, it’s a celebratory summer song about rejoicing in, and embracing, the present.
-The track begins with some light and merry synth-string chords, setting the song’s peaceful and laidback vibe, while the bouncy and glossy guitars make the song the perfect addition to any summer playlist.
+As the title suggests, it’s a celebratory summer song about rejoicing in and embracing the present.
+The track begins with light, merry synth-string chords, setting the song’s peaceful, laidback vibe, while the bouncy, glossy guitars make it the perfect addition to any summer playlist.
 Bono’s vocals are exemplary on Beautiful Day, managing to be euphoric without losing his distinctive scratch.

 There’s something very empowering about this song, which highlights the importance of living in the present and finding happiness in the smallest of natural things.
 The track’s final chorus is particularly thought-provoking, with its anti-materialistic message underlining the fact that there’s more to life than just things.
-If this wasn’t enough, the band sneak some of their politics into the song’s bridge as well – while most of the things they list are natural beauties, the mentioning of over-fishing is a somber reminder of the negative effects humanity has had on the world.
+If this wasn’t enough, the band sneaks some of their politics into the song’s bridge as well.
+While most of the things they list are natural beauties, the mention of over-fishing is a somber reminder of the negative effects humanity has had on the world.

 Beautiful Day won three Grammy awards and has been performed at every U2 concert since 2001.
 Seeing this track live is a real moment, delivering the delirious ecstasy unique to a rock concert every single time the song’s famous chorus kicks in.
 Clearly, the band has as much affection for Beautiful Day as fans do, and, with a song as transcendent as this, it’s not hard to see why.